-If you are upgrading to Roomie Remote Version 8 from Simple Control Version 5.x.x, some important changes you are going to see are:
+If you are upgrading to Roomie Remote Version 9 from Simple Control Version 5.x.x, some important changes you are going to see are:

 - the concept of Simple Hub has been eliminated.
-Synchronization is now usually cloud-based and no longer requires a central controller. - some legacy features have been removed such as Remote Access which is now performed via thirdparty free VPN solutions such as OpenVPN or L2TP. - signing into an account is no longer required unless you wish to integrate with Amazon Alexa.
-Voice Control is now an internal feature.
+Synchronization is now usually cloud-based and no longer requires a central controller. - some legacy features have been removed such as Remote Access which is now performed via thirdparty free VPN solutions such as OpenVPN or L2TP. - signing into an account is no longer required.
 Accounts from this era were purged.
 Sign in With Apple has replaced all legacy accounts.